Posted on Friday, February 26th, 2016 by Jack Giroux

 Here’s the synopsis for Asher’s book:

 Clay Jensen returns home from school to find a mysterious box with his name on it lying on his porch.
 Inside he discovers cassette tapes recorded by Hannah Baker—his classmate and crush—who committed suicide two weeks earlier.

 On tape, Hannah explains that there are thirteen reasons why she decided to end her life.
 Clay is one of them.
 If he listens, he’ll find out how he made the list.

 Through Hannah and Clay’s dual narratives, debut author Jay Asher weaves an intricate and heartrending story of confusion and desperation that will deeply affect teen readers.

 “13 Reasons Why” was published in 2007 and has sold over two million copies.
 Gomez, Manda Teefy, and Kristel Laiblin (Children of Men) are executive producing the 13-episode season.
 Gomez is not attached to star in the series.
-Considering the story is about High School students, Gomez might not be suited for one of the lead roles, but plenty of other 23 year olds have pulled of playing High Schoolers in the past.
+Considering the story is about High School students, Gomez might not be suited for one of the lead roles, but plenty of other 23-year-olds have pulled off playing High Schoolers in the past.

 McCarthy has been busy the past few months promoting Spotlight.
 Once the awards season wraps up, we’re not sure what’s next for him, besides 13 Reasons Why.
-The last feature he was involved in was an adaptation of Tommysaurus Rex, based on an Image Comics’ book about a boy and his dinosaur pal, which is the exact type of movie I want to see from the soon-to-be Academy Award winning writer behind Spotlight and The Cobbler.
+The last feature he was involved in was an adaptation of Tommysaurus Rex, based on an Image Comics’ book about a boy and his dinosaur pal.

 Spotlight is still in theaters.Cool Posts From Around the Web: